-When doing consumer finance research, we all have to figure out how to deal with diversity.
-How do we segment markets?
-When we want to understand how households use financial products, do we just focus on one kind or try to gain a sense of how people incorporate all kinds of financial products into their lives?
-When designing a national survey, how do we choose which questions to include?
+When doing consumer finance research, we all have to figure out how to deal with diversity with questions like:

+- How do we segment markets? - When we want to understand how households use financial products, do we just focus on one kind or try to gain a sense of how people incorporate all kinds of financial products into their lives? - When designing a national survey, how do we choose which questions to include?

 When we begin a research project, we all have to consider a diverse range of possibilities and decide where to draw our parameters.

+Financial products and services have changed drastically over time.
+These Farrington credit card imprinter #1500 and Diner's Club board game were displayed in the exhibition "Gold to Gigabytes: The Past, Present and Future of Money" by the IMTFI.

+Changing financial needs over time

-We recently asked Simon Lelieveldt, payments consultant and financial historian, whether he thinks that consumers have changed much over the years.
+We asked Simon Lelieveldt, payments consultant and financial historian,v whether he thinks that consumers have changed much over the years.
 He responded, in no uncertain terms, that consumer demands and habits have changed significantly over time.

 For example, Dutch consumers were once remarkably credit averse, but today they have adopted (to some extent) the global trend in provision of financing for consumer goods, such as through using credit cards and taking out mortgage-backed loans.

 But it's not just a question of history: even today, in the height of globalization, we can't expect people to be the same.
 Even in such a small country as the Netherlands, some groups of finance consumers are markedly different from others.
-For example, residents of the "bible belt" do not believe in insuring their homes.
+Simon notes that residents of the "bible belt" do not believe in insuring their homes.

 We are not only facing national diversity but also local diversity.
-So if we want to understand the big picture, our thinking needs to be what the anthropologist Paul Farmer calls "geographically broad and historically deep."5
+So if we want to understand the big picture, our thinking needs to be what the anthropologist Paul Farmer calls "geographically broad and historically deep." vi